3 Steps to Better Legal Intakes at Your Client-Centered Firm

 Step 3: Metrics for Your Client-Centered Law Firm

-Evaluate your communication methods: Do you offer electronic billing?
-Are credit cards accepted?
-Do you provide a welcome letter geared toward answering clients’ most frequent questions (rather than telling them only what you think they want or need to hear)?
+Evaluate your communication methods: Do you provide a welcome letter geared toward answering clients’ most frequent questions (rather than telling them only what you think they want or need to hear)?
 Is your client told what to do, or do you present them with viable options and let them play an active role in the decision-making process?
 Your approach to these questions is partly what helps determine if your intake lead becomes a full-fledged client.